General Permit Information

 Once the application is lodged, the Certifier may make a Request for Information (RFI).
 This can be a long and drawn out process depending on the amount of RFI requests, which can sometimes be extensive.
 Or they may advise that a Planning Permit will be necessary.
 A Building Permit can only be obtained after a Planning Permit is obtained, however the exact process and terminology may vary in different states and territories.

 Once all relevant information (RFI’s) have been provided and accepted, a Building Contract must be signed, Builders Warranty Insurance (where applicable) obtained and then both are forwarded to the Certifier to have the Permit issued.
 Only then can the construction commence.

 Inspections can be required during and after construction in order to receive the final certification.

 The whole permit process can be as quick as 4–6 weeks or as slow as 6–8 months as you do have to rely on many authorities – some quick, some not so quick.
-As the builder on your permit project, Aarons Outdoor will complete the following items.
-Prices for each will be advised before you purchase where possible:
+As the builder’s agent on your permit project, Aarons Outdoor will complete the following items.
+Prices for each component will be advised before you purchase where possible: